 If “mortgage” comes up as a topic, eventually the term PMI is mentioned.
 PMI stands for private mortgage insurance and most want to avoid it at all costs if possible.
 However, once the benefits of mortgage insurance are explained correctly, the potential borrower warms up to the idea of it allowing low to no down payment.
 Although at some point, a couple comments come up: “Tell me how to get rid of PMI.” and “When does PMI go away?”

 Even though many believe all PMI is the same, it is not.
 The amounts are different and the ability to cancel vary as well.
 If a loan with PMI is in place already, this information is worth knowing.
 If looking to buy a home, this is excellent information to understand up-front.
 Understanding how each form of PMI works could play an important role in the mortgage decision.
-So, let’s explain mortgage insurance plus provide details for how to get rid of PMI for each loan type.
+So, let’s explain how to get rid of PMI for each loan type.